 Cybersecurity Awareness Training

-Securing the Human is video-based cybersecurity awareness training provided by the information security training organization SANS and is currently available to and required for ITS staff only.
+Securing the Human is video-based cybersecurity awareness training provided by the information security training organization SANS and is currently available to and required for USC staff only.

 Report an Information Security Incident

-To report an information security incident such as suspicious emails or suspected unauthorized access to your computer, please call the ITS Customer Support Center at 213-740-5555 or email firstname.lastname@example.org.
+To report an information security incident such as suspicious emails or suspected unauthorized access to your computer, please contact the ITS Customer Support Center.